-From first and second hand experience, I can say that not discussing certain vital things before you go ahead and bring another life into this world is important.
+From experience, I can say that discussing certain vital things before you go ahead and bring another life into this world is important.
 This is because otherwise you could have a stressful and/or miserable pregnancy and first few years with your baby.
 It’s not surprising – it’s a major life change.
 It takes more time and energy than many first time parents expect.

 Married and unhappy with a baby to boot is not what anyone is aiming for.
 Those 10 months of pregnancy and first few years with your baby are some of the most cherished ones for any mom.
-Ask any mom friends.
+Ask any of your mom friends.
 These early years are the years that you wish you could bottle up and store away to enjoy again and again later on down the line.

 It is tough to find that you’re spending those precious moments arguing about things that, on any other occasion, would be mundane.
 You could also be arguing over things that are extremely big but could be discussed in a different way.
 From potty training your baby or toddler to car seats to night feeds to sleep deprivation (that’s a big one).
 There are any number of issues that could cause an argument.

 It’s true that there’s very little you can do to emotionally prepare yourself for a baby but there are other ways to prepare.
-After speaking with some friends, I found that the main points of conflict arose from partners not helping out enough, family members/in-laws/extended family butting in where they were not wanted and financial restrictions.
-Somehow though, husbands not wanting to help out with the baby seemed to be fairly easily forgiven compared to the other points!
-I wonder why.
+After speaking with some friends, I found that the main points of conflict arose from: